Redocly/redocly-cli/CONTRIBUTING.md

 There are some other scripts available in the `scripts` section of the `package.json` file.

 ## Local source code usage

+There are two options for testing local changes in other local applications: NPM linking and local packing and installing from the `redocly-cli.tgz` file.

 ### NPM linking